-The Intensive English Program at Marywood offers a special opportunity for international students who have not yet reached an adequate level of English proficiency for college work.
+The Intensive English Program at Marywood offers a special opportunity for international students who have not yet reached an adequate level of English proficiency for university-level work.
 This immersion program enables students to develop a fluency in English while adjusting to the cultural and academic requirements in the United States.

 Credit for Professional, Personal Enrichment, or Transfer

-Students interested in taking credit classes for the purpose of upgrading professional skills, for personal enrichment, or for transfer to another institution of higher education without the intent of pursuing a degree at Marywood University may enroll through the Registrar’s Office.
-Contact the Office of Retention and Advising at 570-340-6043.
+Students interested in taking credit classes for the purpose of upgrading professional skills, for personal enrichment, or for transfer to another institution of higher education without the intent of pursuing a degree at Marywood University may enroll through the Office of Retention and Advising at 570-340-6043.